 Mockingbird family (Mimidae)

-Slender, 7 ¾” long.
-All gray with a black cap.
-Reddish-brown patch under the base of tail.
+A slender bird.
+All gray with a black cap and reddish-brown patch under base of tail.
 Long tail is often cocked upwards.

 Open bulky nest built in dense woody vegetation, 3 to 10 feet above the ground.
 Eggs are dark bluish-green.
 Clutch size – 3 to 4 eggs.

 Song is a squeaky unmusical series of mimicking chirps and whistles.
-Its repertoire may include syllables of more than 100 different types, sung in random order at an uneven tempo.
-Call is a catlike “meow”.
-Sometimes calls perfectly imitate a cat meowing.
+Its repertoire may include syllables of more than 100 different types, sung in random order and at an uneven tempo.
+Call is a catlike “meow.”

 In the Nature Park:

 Neotropical migrant, arrives in early May.
 Common in dense shrubby vegetation.